 For example, we had been planning a major home renovation, including adding a deck, and had the cash to pay for it ourselves.
 At that time, we were planning a vacation to Hawaii.
 I smelled opportunity.

 So rather than just paying for it upfront, my husband and I each opened one of the Delta SkyMiles Gold American Express cards.
-And we used those cards to buy the tools and supplies, easily hitting the minimum spend requirement to each earn a big sign-up bonus.
+And we used those cards to buy the tools and supplies, easily hitting the minimum spend requirement to each earn a big welcome offer bonus.
 Then we used our savings to pay off the cards immediately.

 We each used 30,000 Delta SkyMiles from those cards to book flights to Kauai (LIH) – paying just over $11 each!
 We used the points from another credit card to cover a rental car for the trip, then split an Airbnb with another couple.
 Win, win, win!